 The University recognizes that payment or reimbursement of some of the costs of new employees relocating to the University of New Mexico may be an important consideration in the recruitment process.
-Thus, hiring officers may negotiate to reimburse some portion or pay for all of the moving expenses for certain new employees.
+Thus, hiring officers may negotiate to reimburse some portion, or pay for all, of the moving expenses for certain new employees.
 Moving expenses may be paid or reimbursed when the payment is in UNM's interest and benefits the recruitment effort, when funds are available, and when approved in writing by the person who has the budget authority to release funds for such purpose.
 This may be the President, a vice president, a dean, a director, or a department head.
 This policy is intended to establish maximum reimbursement levels.
 Colleges and departments may establish reasonable reimbursement policies that define lower limits.
-In all cases, the hiring officer is urged to use good judgment when incurring moving expenses.
+In all cases, the approving authority is urged to use good judgment when authorizing moving expenses.

 3. Eligible Employees

 3.2.
-If employees fail to fulfill their contract or appointment obligations after having had their moving expenses paid for or reimbursed, employees are required to repay a prorated portion of their reimbursement.
-For purposes of this policy, a new employee failing to complete one year of service at UNM shall be assumed to have not fully met the appointment obligation.
+Any employees who fail to fulfill their contract or appointment obligations after having had their moving expenses paid for or reimbursed, are required to repay a prorated portion of their moving expense reimbursement (including any relocation allowances) and any moving expenses paid directly by UNM.
+For purposes of this policy, a new employee failing to complete twelve (12) months of service at UNM, from the employment start date, shall be assumed to have not fully met the appointment obligation.

-The hiring officer is responsible for informing the applicant of the requirements of this policy, including the type of expenses that may be reimbursed, the required documentation (such as receipts and invoices), and the timeline for when reimbursement can occur.
+The hiring officer is responsible for informing the applicant of the requirements of this policy, including the payment options available, the type of expenses that may be reimbursed, the required documentation (such as receipts and invoices), and the timeline for when reimbursement can occur.

-4.2.
-Exact amount of or limitations to payment or reimbursement should be established as part of the "appointment letter," in accordance with this policy.
-The hiring officer is responsible for identifying the source(s) of funds available to cover the negotiated payment or reimbursement for the new employee's moving expenses.
-Agreements to reimburse moving expenses estimated to be in excess of $15,000 must have prior written approval by the cognizant vice president or the President, as applicable.
+The exact amount of, or limitations to, the relocation allowance, direct payment of moving expenses by UNM, or reimbursement to the new employee should be established as part of the "appointment letter," in accordance with this policy.
+The hiring officer is responsible for identifying the source(s) of funds available to cover the negotiated amount.
+Agreements to pay in excess of $15,000 must have prior written approval by the cognizant executive vice president or President, as applicable.

-4.3.
-The hiring officer shall complete a New Employee Moving Expense form (Exhibit A) and send it to the University Purchasing Department.
-The Purchasing Department will assist the new employee in selecting an interstate carrier (copy of contractual agreement(s) with carrier can be viewed at http://www.unm.edu/~purch/moving.pdf).
+The hiring officer should submit a New Employee Moving Expense form, located on the Unrestricted Accounting – Main website, and send it to the University Purchasing Department.
+The Purchasing Department will assist the new employee in making arrangements with UNM's selected interstate carrier.
+Information about the carrier can be viewed at http://www.unmrelo.com/.
 The Purchasing Department will obtain an estimate from the agent(s), a copy of which will be forwarded to the hiring officer.
-Upon receipt of the banner requisition, the Purchasing Department will issue a Purchase Order.
+Upon receipt of the LoboMart requisition, the Purchasing Department will issue a Purchase Order.
 Invoices will be paid by the University for the amount agreed to in the appointment of the new employee.
 In the case of partial reimbursement agreements, new employees will be expected to pay the carrier for their portion at the time the University makes payment to the carrier.

-4.5.
+4.2.1.
 Due to Payroll reporting requirements, reimbursements for moving expenses, including pre-move house-hunting expenses, will not be made until after the individual’s employment start date.
-Also, to comply with IRS accountable plan requirements, requests for reimbursement of moving expenses, including pre-move house-hunting expenses, will be considered timely if the reimbursement paperwork is received in the applicable Financial Services accounting office WITHIN 60 DAYS of:
+Also, to comply with IRS accountable plan requirements, requests for reimbursement of moving expenses, including pre-move house-hunting expenses, will be considered timely if the reimbursement request is submitted in Chrome River and approved by the applicable departmental authority WITHIN 60 DAYS of:

 1. The individual’s employment start date, for expenses incurred prior to the start date, or